jakobkaminski/ag_lernen/how_to_cluster.md

 Making job submission easy you should use the command qsub and a bash script that calls your actual script.

+First make sure that you create a folder called logs in the correct directory, so that log files can be written to it.
+This is implemented in the bash scripts.

 You can find a MATLAB example here:

 this ist the bash script: